AstraZeneca/Omicsfold/README.md

 Where the input data is expression data such as from RNASeq it may be desirable to make associations between the single-time-point expression data and the outcomes of subjects.
 The `WGCNA` library lets you do this, but has a lot of inputs.
-InterFold offers a suite of functions to try to simplify the process and integrate the functionality from `anRichment` to identify over-represented GO terms for genes clustered by `WGCNA`.
-You can read more about the use of InterFold's suite of functions in the [Getting Started with WGCNA](docs/getting-started-wgcna.md) document.
+OmicsFold offers a suite of functions to try to simplify the process and integrate the functionality from `anRichment` to identify over-represented GO terms for genes clustered by `WGCNA`.
+You can read more about the use of OmicsFold's suite of functions in the [Getting Started with WGCNA](docs/getting-started-wgcna.md) document.

 ## Other Information

 To contact the maintainers or project director, please refer to the [`AUTHORS`](AUTHORS.md) file.
-If you are thinking of contributing to InterFold, all the information you will need is in the [`CONTRIBUTING`](CONTRIBUTING.md) file.
+If you are thinking of contributing to OmicsFold, all the information you will need is in the [`CONTRIBUTING`](CONTRIBUTING.md) file.

-InterFold is licensed under the [Apache-2.0 software licence](https://www.apache.org/licenses/LICENSE-2.0) as documented in the [`LICENCE`](LICENCE.md) file.
-Separately installed dependencies of InterFold may be licensed under different licence agreements.
-If you plan to create derivative works from InterFold or use InterFold for commercial or profitable enterprises, please ensure you adhere to all the expectations of these dependencies and seek legal advice if you are unsure.
+OmicsFold is licensed under the [Apache-2.0 software licence](https://www.apache.org/licenses/LICENSE-2.0) as documented in the [`LICENCE`](LICENCE.md) file.
+Separately installed dependencies of OmicsFold may be licensed under different licence agreements.
+If you plan to create derivative works from OmicsFold or use OmicsFold for commercial or profitable enterprises, please ensure you adhere to all the expectations of these dependencies and seek legal advice if you are unsure.